sdelaserna/DH-110-Assignmen-8-Porfolio-and-Video-Pitch/README.md

 # Improving the Food Services for Students at College of the Desert
 By Stacey Amery Dela Serna
+This was a project for Digital Humanities 110 UI/UX in Fall 2022.

 ## Introduction
 Food is essential to living and thriving.
 It’s our source of energy to the mind and the body.
 One of United Nations Sustainable Development Goals, Zero Hunger, is to create a world free of hunger by 2030.
 In the United States, more than 34 million people, including 9 million children, are food insecure.
 Food insecurity means lack of access to an affordable, nutritional diet.
 Almost 10% of the population on a global scale experience hunger.
 This number will only increase due to the effects of the pandemic, politics, and climate change.